AliRiaz34/GuitarDex-showcase/README.md

 - YouTube player integrated into song and practice views with playback controls
 - Automatic lyrics fetch via lrclib.net
 - **Full-page karaoke player** with synced lyric scrolling alongside playback
-- **Per-word karaoke** for songs with Guitar Pro timing each word highlights as it's sung, and you can tap any word to seek there
+- **Per-word karaoke** for songs with tabs timing each word highlights as it's sung, and you can tap any word to seek there

 ### Cross-Device Sync & PWA Support